MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

     >**Note**: You may be prompted to continue with your **Work** or  **Personal** account.
 Select **Personal** and sign in.

-1. Consider the following ways you can improve responses from generative AI:
+1. Consider the following ways you can improve responses from a generative AI assistant:
     - Start with a specific goal for what you want the assistant to do
     - Iterate based on previous prompts and responses to refine the result
     - Provide a source to ground the response in a specific scope of information